Knoppix: Knoppix 7.x

 From June 2013 on until March 2019, Knoppix 7.2 was the most recent release with a CD edition.
 By 2018, its software had become very outdated, as the libc6 2.17 library no longer suffices for installation of several modern packages.
 The 7.x version range is known for instabilities with touchpads.

 Version 7.2 still remains the most recent CD version of Knoppix in wide distribution.

 Knoppix 8.x

 The KNOPPIX 8.0.0 edition was released at CeBIT 2017.

 KNOPPIX 8.1.0 was released in September 2017 as the first public release in the 8.x series.

 The version 8.0.0 has the dual boot, and a choice between three different desktops:LXDE as default option, KDE or GNOME.

-Versions 8.2.0 and newer (8.2.x, not 8.5.x) are available on Knoppix mirrors.

 Knoppix 8.5 was a DVD version that was not available for download, but was published as an exclusive version only bundled with a physical edition of Linux-Magazin or LinuxUser.
 Version 8.5 no longer includes Systemd, which was replaced by elogind.
 Spectre and Meltdown kernel vulnerabilities have been mitigated.

-Knoppix 8.6 (and newer) is a DVD version available for download on Knoppix mirrors.
+Knoppix 8.6.1 (and newer) is a DVD version available for download on Knoppix mirrors.